-There are two river valleys that run through Mississauga, the Credit River and Etobicoke Creek.
-These intense forested waterways attract various kinds of wildlife, as well as hikers and cyclists.
+There are two river valleys that run through Mississauga, the Credit River, and Etobicoke Creek.
+These intensely forested waterways attract various kinds of wildlife, as well as hikers and cyclists.

 We will detail a wildlife removal in which squirrels breached into a home’s attic and made themselves at home.

 This particular home in Mississauga had been previously secured by one of our technicians after the homeowner informed us of persistent raccoon activity around her home.
 At the time, we did not find any evidence that the animals had made their way into the attic.
 Sometimes when animals walk on the roof, the noise may be perceived to be coming from the attic.
 We covered all wall weep vents (gaps in the bricks that allow for ventilation in the walls) with stainless steel covers, and we also covered all roof vents and plumbing vents with PVC coated galvanized steel covers.

 We were called back after a few years to inspect for noises coming from the attic.
 Because the customer was still within our 2-year warranty that we provide for all our exclusion work, we first looked for any damage to our previous installations.
 In this case, none of our installations had been compromised.
 While our certified wildlife technician performed a detailed inspection of the roof structure, he found that a section of the drip edge along the front roof line had indeed been breached.
 Also found in the whole was a wasp nest which our technician destroyed immediately.